OPTION 1: VISIT A CERTIFIED STACCATO 2011® RETAIL PARTNER

 Federal law requires all pistols ordered from – and purchased on — Staccato2011.com be shipped to a federal firearms licensed dealer (FFL) in your state of residence to be transferred to you.

 You must select a dealer in your state of residence to which your pistol will be shipped for purposes of having it transferred to you.
-If you select a Staccato certified dealer (list available in the Dealer Locator), the dealer will transfer your pistol to you without charging an additional transfer fee.
+If you select a Staccato certified dealer (list available in the Dealer Locator), the dealer will transfer your pistol to you and may charge an additional transfer fee.

 If you choose to ship your pistol to an independent FFL dealer of your choice, you will need to provide a copy of its FFL license in the online checkout process.
 You will need to make arrangements with that dealer to agree to receive the pistol on your behalf and pay any transfer fee charged by such dealer.